thekevinscott/UpscalerJS/docs/README.md

 * 🤖 Choose from a variety of pre-trained models, or provide your own
 * 📷 Scale images at 2x, 3x, and 4x resolutions.
 * ⚛️ Integration with React
-* 🛡️ Rigorously tested with 100% code coverage
+* 🛡️ Rigorously tested with close to 100% code coverage

 ## Install